Sydenham Hill Wood

-- Duck and wildlife ponds: There are a few small ponds dotted around the woods that are a haven for wildlife, attracting ducks, geese, frogs, toads and other wildlife.
+- duck and wildlife ponds - a few small ponds dotted around the woods, providing a haven for wildlife, attracting ducks, geese, frogs, toads and other wildlife

-- Old railway path: A footpath now winds through the wood following the track of the old railway line.
-A footbridge passes over the remains of the track, and it was from this bridge that the impressionist painter Camille Pissarro painted a view of Lordship Lane Station.
+- old railway path - this footpath winds through the woods following the track of the old railway line; a footbridge passes over the remains of the track (the impressionist painter Camille Pissarro painted Lordship Lane Station)

-- Wood sculptures: Look carefully between the tree trunks and the branches of the trees and you may see some naturalistic wood sculptures by local artists...
+- wood sculptures - if you look carefully between the tree trunks and branches, you may see some naturalistic wood sculptures by local artists

-- 18th century path to the pub: At the edge of the wood bordering the golf course, is a path called Cox's Walk that once led to the Green Man public house (now the Harvester).
-This path was apparently created by the publican of the Green Man in the early 18th Century when the golf course was farmland.
-Presumably the path was created to encourage locals to take an ale at the pub!
+- 18th century path to the pub - at the edge of the woods bordering the golf course, you can find a path called Cox's Walk that once led to the Green Man public house.
+This path was apparently created by the publican of the Green Man in the early 18th century when the golf course was farmland; presumably the path was created to encourage locals to take an ale at the pub

-The wood is visited monthly by the Mobile Park Rangers.
-The London Wildlife Trust is responsible for the upkeep of the wood.
-Find out more about the London Wildlife Trust's involvement.
+The woods are visited monthly by the mobile Park Rangers.
+The London Wildlife Trust is responsible for the upkeep of the park.

 Local residents take an active role in projects run by the London Wildlife Trust.
 Information is available on the notice boards at the site entrances.